 If using a charcoal or propane smoker, make sure to check the water level in your pan several times during the process.
 If you are using flavored chips in the water pan, the jerky will pick up at least a portion of that flavor, as well.
 Soak the chips in water for approximately 15 minutes before placing them inside the smoker.

-Deer Jerky Recipes
+Deer Jerky Recipe Variations

 • Recipe calls for 2 pounds of meat

 • 4 tablespoons of Worcestershire sauce

 • ¼ of a teaspoon of garlic powder

 • 1 teaspoon each of ground salt and pepper – or to taste

 • ¼ of a teaspoon of onion powder